 So what about that?

-So lets see what kind of interesting ideas can we get from here? 😉
+So lets see what kind of interesting ideas in life that we can get from here? 😉

 Of course, you don’t get the picture until you’ve seen more of these.
 Here’s more example from Naissance, a blog by Shelli,